srjkv13/devops-labs/Docker.md

    Note: Exporting a container will not store metadata info

-6. ### import a container
+8. ### import a container

    `docker import - impnginx < <file name>`

    where `impnginx` as image name, it will create a new image

-7. ### save a container externally
+9. ### save a container externally

    `docker save -o alpine.tar <image name>`

    Note : saving container will store all metadata info

-8. ### Load container archived file to docker
+10. ### Load container archived file to docker

     `docker load < alpine.tar`

     Note: It imports alpine.tar with metadata info, if we are using import statement it will create a new image

-9. ### Accessing a container shell
+11. ### Accessing a container shell

     - create an image Eg: ubuntu

       `docker run -dit ubuntu`

       were d - dettached mode, i - interactive mode and t - provides a terminal

     - Accessing the container shell

       `docker exec -t <container id> bash`

     - Then access the container shell using below command

       `docker attach <container id>`

-10. cleanup the docker
+12. Cleanup the docker images
     `docker image prune -a -f`

-11. Create a docker image with Git installed
+13. Create a docker image with Git installed

 - Create a docker file (Dockerfile) with following commands